-Within a garter, on which is inscribed concordinates, and which is ornamented with scroll work of foliage, the arms of the province; argent, a cross saltire gules; in the four compartments respectively, a rose, a thistle, a shamrock, and a beaver.
-On a scroll, proceeding on both sides from the garter, near the buckle, crry bank, in sunk letters.
-In the exergue, 1837; and below the date, one penny.
+Within a garter, on which is inscribed con-CORDIA SALUS, and which is ornamented with scroll work of foliage, the arms of the province; argent, a cross saltire gules; in the four compartments respectively, a rose, a thistle, a shamrock, and a beaver.
+On a scroll, proceeding on both sides from the garter, near the buckle, crry BANK, in sunk letters.
+In the exergue, 1837; and below the date, ONE PENNY.
 Weight, 185 grains.

-This coinage is beautifully executed; the edges are plain, and proofs are met with, though rarely, in bronze.
+This coinage is beautifully executed ; the edges are plain, and proofs are met with, though rarely, in bronze.

-20. Obv.-PROVINCE OF CANADA.
+20. Obv. -- PROVINCE OF CANADA.

-A view of the Bank of Montreal; under it,
+A view of the Bank of Montreal; under it, BANK OF MONTREAL.

-Rev. -BANK TOKEN.
+Rev.-BANK TOKEN.